saurabh0719/simulate-revenue/README.md

-# Simulation between User-Centric and Pro-Rata revenue model
+# Simulation to compare User-Centric and Pro-Rata revenue models